Friendly-Neighborhood-Programmer/3-Card-Poker/README.md

 # 3 Card Poker

-Simple 3 card poker simulator for MATH3808
+A simple 3 Card Poker simulator developed in Rust.

+Makes strong use of Rust's type system and enums, and uses egui for a pretty GUI.